 You can also be careful and avoid street crime by following my tips to protect you and your belongings.

-London and England in general is known for not having the best weather.
-Probably for the best part of the year you’ll find grey overcast skies, and when the sun does comes out you’ll find all the locals rushing outside to make the most of it.
-However based on the awesome travel connections you can easily jump on a cheap flight to the Mediterranean to capture the sun.
+London and England, in general, is known for not having the best weather.
+Probably for the best part of the year you’ll find grey overcast skies, and when the sun does come out you’ll find all the locals rushing outside to make the most of it.
+However, based on the awesome travel connections you can easily jump on a cheap flight to the Mediterranean to capture the sun.

 Have you ever lived in London before and if so what did you think?